 All new employees are required to complete a comprehensive online training module on the Guidelines and EMC’s policies on key topics.
 In 2014, EMC expanded the training required for all new hires to include enhanced content on data privacy and security.
 As in previous years, more than 90 percent of new hires with access to EMC’s system had completed the training by the end of 2014.

 EMC also provides ongoing compliance training to select employee groups throughout the world on various topics.
 In 2014, for example, all employees were required to participate in at least two compliance trainings, and more than 60 live or webcast training sessions were delivered to employees in countries including Canada, China, England, France, Germany, Israel, Mexico, Poland, Portugal, Russia, South Africa, Spain, Switzerland, and the United States.
 The training addressed various topics, including EMC’s Business Conduct Guidelines, bribery, data privacy and security, conflicts of interest, trade compliance, workplace harassment, and more.

-EMC actively encourages its employees and other parties to report concerns either directly or through EMC’s hotline, which is maintained by a third-party provider.
+EMC actively encourages its employees and other parties to report concerns directly or through EMC’s hotline, which is maintained by a third-party provider.
 The different ways through which reports can be made are included in the Guidelines, corporate compliance training materials, and elsewhere.
-Specifically, questions and guidance regarding a potential violation of law, regulation, the Guidelines, or other EMC policies can be reported in any of the following ways:
+Specifically, questions and guidance regarding a potential violation of law, regulation, the Guidelines, or other EMC policy can be reported in any of the following ways: